morgen-peschke/trans-factsheet/README.md

 ## Detransition/Regret

-**While detransitioning is rare in the first place, it is overwhelmingly driven by various forms of discrimination, not uncertainty with regards to identity.
+**While detransitioning is rare in the first place, it is overwhelmingly driven by various forms of discrimination, not uncertainty with regard to identity.
 Regret rates are also very low.
 This seems to be true for both trans adults and trans kids.
 Credit for most of this stuff goes to [this doc](https://docs.google.com/document/d/1KxCxhpj1CAOr8CzWow-rUeBZig6q6n49x3MPdFXhzL8/edit?usp=drivesdk) by [u/Albamc35](https://www.reddit.com/user/Albamc35/), feel free to cite it for convenience**